charisseysabel/chysbl-blog/_posts/2018-02-23-increase-color-contrast-with-css-vars.markdown

 ...
 {% endhighlight %}

-We also need to update localStorage when select between the two radio buttons.
+We also need to update localStorage when we select between the two radio buttons.
 For this, we create a new method `updateStorage`
 {% highlight javascript %}
 // inside App component
 ...